Legal Online Poker Sites in Iowa

 The plan was to consider another online poker bill in 2015, but that didn’t happen.
 In fact, that plan to consider online poker legislation in the future was the last word on the subject from the Iowa Legislature.

-It may have been almost a decade since online poker legislation had any traction in the legislature, but the issue is not completely dead.
+It may have been almost a decade since online poker legislation had traction in the legislature, but the issue is not entirely dead.
 In fact, the launch of legal online sports betting in Iowa may breathe new life into it.

 Hope lies in the possibility that legislators and stakeholders will see the new revenue that sports betting generates and reconsider allowing real money Iowa online poker sites.